RonaldHuangg/RonaldHuangg/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
---> 👋 Hi, I'm Ronald Huang
+-->
 💼 Business & Technology Enthusiast with a Focus on Impactful Solutions

 I’m passionate about creating meaningful technology solutions at the crossroads of business, user experience, and software development.
-With experience in mobile and web applications, financial tech integrations, and data-driven insights, I thrive on building tools that empower users and streamline complex processes.
-My work blends technical skills with a strong understanding of business strategy, always keeping the user and the broader impact in focus.
+With experience across mobile, web, and data-driven applications, I excel in developing tools that empower users, optimize workflows, and solve complex problems.
+My expertise extends to full-stack development, financial tech integrations, and crafting data-driven insights.
+I bring a well-rounded understanding of software architecture and design principles, underpinned by a solid grasp of business strategy to ensure each solution is impactful and user-focused.